vsevolodnedora/bns_ppr_tools/README.md

 *Additional options*
 `-p` only valid for task `-t reshape`, for parallel processing of the input ourflowed files.
 Speeds up the analysis.
 `--maxtime` only valid for task `-t reshape` with parallel option `-p n`, where n is a integer, number of processors to use.
-Allows to set a maximum time (in milliseconds).
-In the production of 'outflow_surface_det_?_fluxdens.asc' all the timesteps above the maxtime will be scipped.
-Useful in case where the simulations at some point encounters numerical/other issues and its data becomes unreliable
+It allows to limit, up to what time to postprocess the data.
+If the maxtime attribute is present in `ittime.h5` by setting
+`--usemaxtime auto` it will be picked up and the analysis will be limited.
+Another option is to set the value manually here as
+`--usemaxtime 20` where 20 is the 20 ms time, up to which to postprocess.
+If no limits needed, the option can me set to `--usemaxtime no` (which is the default)

 *Example:*